 Sir William Waller had with him four regiments of horse and two of dragoons.
 These would appear to have included Balfour’s Regiment of Horse, with Lieutenant Colonel Urrey and Captain Nathaniel Fiennes both reported as being present.
 We also know that Colonel Balfour was responsible for Lord Grandison’s parole, following his surrender.

 Waller’s force also included Browne’s Regiment of Dragoons.
 He caught up with Grandison outside Winchester on Monday 12th December 1642.
-However, his force included no cannon.
+However, his force included no cannon and no foot.
 He was, therefore, ill-prepared to conduct a siege.

 The Storming of Winchester – 12th December 1642